Terongorus/TeronAPI/README.md

 List of available functions:

   **General custom APIs:**
-  1. **StartAutoAttack()** -> a pretty reliable auto-attack API, which uses a double checking method to ensure that you will always get to attack your target without the need for extra addons
+  1. Added a custom function that works similarly to how */startattack* used to work in Classic WoW and SoD.
+Simply put "/startattack" in your macro and you're all set!

   **Warrior custom APIs:**
   1. **WarriorRangePull()** -> depending on the type of weapon equiped, shoots with the respective ability *(shoot bow, shoot gun, shoot crossbow, throw)*; decreases time to swap abilities on the action bar